Blog

 My photographs, sets and designs- Pin wheel set.

-I recently wrote an article on Bored Panda about the creation of 2 of my photoshoots re-using some of the same elements and showing some of the process photos of creating the shoot.
+I recently wrote an article on Bored Panda about the creation of two of my photoshoots, reusing some of the same elements and showing some of the process photos from the shoot.
 To check out the full article click here.
+I apologize for the SEO written title in advance ;)

 Since some of you are already familiar with my work I will just be adding the photos and some brief descriptions!

 The model (Elena Balueva) is wearing fantasy armour made entirely out of leather.
-It has been hand carved, dyed, sealed and buff to a shine using traditional techniques.
-The Swarovski beads have been all hand sewn on to the leather.
-The pinwheels in the background compliment the designs on the mask and corset.
-The makeup artist (Ashley Skrocki) completed makeup that matched the background.
+It has been hand carved, dyed, sealed, and buffed to a shine using traditional techniques.
+The Swarovski beads have all been hand sewn onto the leather.
+The pinwheels in the background complement the designs on the mask and corset.
+The makeup artist (Ashley Skrocki) created makeup that matched the background.

 I designed the backdrop to appear like a large head piece when Elena stood in front of it.